tlevine/april-25-stats/readme.md

 * [Bigvis: visualising 100,000,000 observations in R with Hadley Wickham](http://www.meetup.com/nyhackr/events/112271042/) ([New York Open Statistical Programming Meetup](http://www.meetup.com/nyhackr/)

-I'm downloading the checkins to see who signs up for which one or both.
+I'm downloading the RSVPs to see who signs up for which one or both.

     # Write crontab
     echo "*/30 * * * * cd '$PWD' && ./download.sh"

+Each time the file changes, a new datestamped file is saved.